llvm/clangir/Dialect/attrs.md

 >
 ```

+Marks a function as a global destructor in the module dtors list.
-A function with this attribute excutes before module unloading
+The function will be executed before the module unloading.

 #### Parameters: